 One of the unequivocal truths about taxation is – neither anyone likes to have it nor everybody wants to pay it!
 When such is the case, a Value Added Tax sounds like an oxymoron.
-No wonder that the history of VAT begun during the first World War. although German industrialist Wilhelm von Siemens proposed the concept in 1918 and it was initially directed at large businesses, France tested it for the first time in its former colony of Ivory Coast.
+No wonder the history of VAT began during the First World War. although German industrialist Wilhelm von Siemens proposed the concept in 1918 and it was initially directed at large businesses, France tested it for the first time in its former colony of Ivory Coast.
 With the experiment being successful, France largely implemented it in 1954.
 As of 2018, 174 out of 193 countries with a full UN membership employ a VAT except for the exception of the USA where most of the states use sales tax.

 Gulf Cooperation Council (GCC) Felt the Necessity: